facelessuser/sublime-markdown-popups/docs/src/markdown/settings.md

     used in Pygments so a User can switch between Pygments' and Sublime's syntax highlighter and still get highlighting.

-## `mdpopups.legacy_color_matcher`

-Enables the legacy color matcher instead of using the Sublime API.
-Sometimes this can be useful to work around bugs in the Sublime API.
-In general it is recommended to leave this set to `#!py3 False`.

-!!! new "New 3.7.0"
-    Added `mdpopups.legacy_color_matcher` in 3.7.0.

 --8<-- "refs.txt"